Benign prostatic hyperplasia (BPH), more commonly known as an enlarged prostate, affects

 Here are some basic directions for making matcha tea:

-- Put 2 tsp. of matcha powder into a deep bowl.
+- Put 2 teaspoons of matcha powder into a deep bowl.

 - Sift it into a bowl using a small sifter.